Bigghis/bigghis.github.io/_posts/2025-16-10-25-LLM-CHAT-LIKE-ME.md

 **Structuring**: When you chat with someone, there's typically a rapid back-and-forth exchange about a specific topic.
 Then hours might pass before you chat again about something completely different.
 To maintain logical coherence in the training data, we need to separate these distinct conversation segments.
 A good approach is to **group messages that occur within 5 minutes (turn window)** or more time apart of each other as part of the same conversational topic, while **treating gaps longer than an hour as natural breaks between different discussions**.
 This will help the model learns to respond within context rather than mixing unrelated topics.

 **Formatting**: The dataset will be formatted using **OpenAI's chat template**, which is a widely-adopted standard format for conversational AI.
 Each conversation is structured as an array of messages with role assignments: **system** for context, **user** for the other person's messages, and **assistant** for your messages.
 Also include the **name** field to preserve who said what.

 ### Implementation: From exported telegram JSON to dataset

-Now let's dive into how I actually implemented this transformation process.
+Now let's dive into how you can implement this transformation process.
 The `result.json` file exported from Telegram is massive (several hundred megabytes of years of chats), especially if you decided to export all your chats at once.
 Navigating through this data to find specific conversations and process them systematically was challenging, so I created a utility **parse_chats.py** to parse the JSON and extract to a list the chat names, their types (personal, groups, private, public etc.) and their IDs.

 > All the scripts mentioned in this article are available in the project's GitHub repository: [chat-like-me](https://github.com/Bigghis/chat-like-me)